 Mistake #6: I wrote characters to whom readers couldn't necessarily relate.

-As Emlyn, the characters I wrote were real to me–very real.
+With my pen name, the characters I wrote were real to me–very real.
 I know they felt real to readers too, because I often heard about their desire to “reach through the pages and slap” my characters.
 Yes, they were frustratingly real.
 Characters from Farsighted were self-indulgent, wishy-washy, quick to anger, and rude.
 Characters from Torn Together were detached, depressed, and just plain cold.

 And while my characters were well-developed and real, many had a hard time relating to them.
 For readers who could relate, the reading experience often stopped being an escape and forced them to confront very real and painful demons–myself included.
 Which brings us to…